varuni24/Hangman-React/README.md

 # Hangman using React

-This is the hangman game re-developed in learning React and Redux
+This is the hangman game re-developed in learning React Redux

 ## How to run: